humdrum-tools/humdrum-documentation/tool/humdrum/index.md

 The verbose summary also produces a number of statistics related to the spine-organization in the Humdrum file.
 Both the minimum and maximum number of spines are identified.
 The paths of the various spines through the file are also summarized.
-Specifically, **humdrum** indicates the number of terminated spines, the number of new spines introduced, the number of joined spines, the number of split spines, and the number of exchanged spines.
+Specifically, <span class="tool">humdrum</span> indicates the number of terminated spines, the number of new spines introduced, the number of joined spines, the number of split spines, and the number of exchanged spines.